Endangered Species Act of 1973: Reversals in policy track presidential elections

 This regulatory flip-flop was not without precedent.
 A 2008 law review article reports, "President Obama signaled his desire to reverse the last minute Bush administration rule change that became effective on January 15, 2009, by signing a memorandum directing that the Departments of the Interior and Commerce review the regulations impacting the consultation process, and that the agencies resume the traditional consultation process during the review."

 In March 2025 several conservation groups warned that numerous species currently listed could be driven to extinction as a result of the second Trump administration's mass firings of U.S. Fish and Wildlife Service staff, coupled with reconvening of what has come to be called the "God Squad."
 This cabinet-level committee was authorized in the 1978 amendments to the Act in order to set aside the usual endangered species protocols for fast-tracking the permitting of development projects of national significance.
 As described in The Guardian:

 The squad, officially called the Endangered Species Committee, includes seven federal agency leaders, who, in the rare instances in which a federal action of significant public or economic interest comes into irresolvable conflict with the ESA, each vote on whether the project's benefits outweigh the protected species' wellbeing.
 If five of the seven votes are in favor of a project proceeding, it moves forward, which could drive species to extinction.

 A representative of the group Earthjustice was quoted in the article as charging that the committee "can behave as god and decide what species exist and which don't."
+One year later, March 2026, the cabinet-level committee met for the first time in more than 30 years.
+A short notice published by the Yale Journal on Regulation presented four aspects of the decision that were unusual or unprecedented, including:

+In the span of 15 minutes, the committee met, voted, and approved an exemption for oil and gas activities in the Gulf of Mexico—activities that the National Marine Fisheries Service determined last year could jeopardize the continued existence of an endangered whale species....
+The committee did not act under the normal ESA section 7 exemption process (itself used only three times since its creation in 1978)....
+But for the first time ever, the committee met to use a different exemption provision, granting an "exemption for national security reasons," resting entirely on "national security findings" from the Secretary of Defense.
+That action overrides an expert agency's determination about needed protections for endangered species without any factual development, public notice, and reasoned deliberation.